 The Airport maintains its cash accounts with federally insured banks.
 The Federal Deposit Insurance Corporation insures up to \$250,000 at each institution.
 From time to time, cash balances may exceed federally insured limits.
-At June 30, 2016 and 2015, the Airport's uninsured cash balances totaled approximately \$5,496,000 and \$6,076,000, respectively.
+At June 30, 2017 and 2016, the Airport's uninpsured cash balances totaled approximately \$8,513,000 and \$5,496,000, respectively.
 Amounts that were in excess of federally insured limits and were collateralized by assets held by the financial institution in the Airport's name totaled approximately \$362,000 at June 30, 2015.
-Amounts that were in excess of federally insured by assets held by the financial institution not in the Airport's name totaled approximately \$362,000 at June 30, 2015.
-Amounts that were in excess of federally insured by assets held by the financial institution not in the Airport's name totaled approximately \$3,496,000 at June 30, 2015.
-Amounts that were in excess of federally insured limits and were collateralized by assets held by the financial institution not in the Airport's name totaled approximately \$3,496,000 at June 30, 2015.
+Amounts that were in excess of federally insured limits and were collateralized by assets held by the financial institution not in the Airport's name totaled approximately \$8,513,000 and \$5,496,000, respectively at June 30, 2017 and 2016.